Santander to boost capital and cut dividends in Botin shake-up

-MADRID Santander's (SAN.MC) new chief Ana Botin continued her shake-up of the Spanish lender on Thursday by announcing a 7.5 billion euro (6 billion pound) capital increase and dividend cut to help to fund its expansion.
+MADRID Santander's (SAN.MC) new chief Ana Botin continued her shake-up of the Spanish lender on Thursday with plans to boost its capital with a 7.5 billion euro ($8.8 billion) share sale and a cut to its dividends.

-Capital levels at the euro zone's biggest bank had long been under scrutiny, along with what some analysts said was an overgenerous dividend policy in the years since the 2007 global financial crisis.
+The euro zone's biggest bank had long been under scrutiny over its capital levels and had stuck to what some analysts said was an overgenerous dividend policy in the years since the 2007 global financial crisis.

 Santander has weathered a deep economic crisis at home in recent years, helped by revenue from key overseas markets such as Brazil and Britain.
 The bank, which has several listed subsidiaries including in the United States, had previously resisted calls for it to raise cash from shareholders.